IsaacJuracich/TwitchFriends/README.md

 # TwitchFriends

 ## Revival of Twitch Friends
-> Bringing back the feature a browser at a time
+> Bringing back the feature with minimal tweaks, and more options.

 ## Compatibility